 More than six million people in the UK are employed in occupations likely to change radically or disappear entirely by 2030.
-This trend is exacerbated by the Covid-19 pandemic, with changes felt more acutely by those already in low paid, insecure work and disproportionately affecting women and BAME groups.
+This trend has been exacerbated by the Covid-19 pandemic, with changes felt more acutely by those already in low paid, insecure work and disproportionately affecting women and people from black and minority ethnic groups.

 Without urgent action we risk widening existing inequalities and people being trapped in insecure, low paid employment or forced out of work altogether.

-By backing digital innovations that either support workers to learn new skills or provide careers’ guidance, we want to learn more about what’s effective in online adult learning and how labour market information (LMI) can be used in innovative ways.
+By backing digital innovations that either support workers to learn new skills or provide careers’ guidance, we aimed to learn more about what’s effective in online adult learning and how labour market information (LMI) could be used in innovative ways.

 - Interventions that support career adaptability skills including building confidence